tansonlee/machine-language/README.md

 ## Getting Setup

+### Online Through repl.it

+1. Click the following link: [Machine Language](https://repl.it/@TansonL/machine-language).

+2. On the left side, click the main.py file.

+3. Delete the current code in this file and write in your own program.
+Examples of this can be found here: [Examples](#examples)

+4. You may need to create a repl.it account to write your own code.

+5. Press the green Run button at the top and the program's input and output should be in the terminal. "`>`" represents a prompt for input and "`<`" represents an output.

+### Offline in a Text Editor

 1. Downoad the repository by clicking Download ZIP under code.

 <img src="assets/download-repository.png" width="300px">

 2. Open the file with a text editor like Visual Studio Code (VS Code).

-3. Open the cpu.py file and at the bottom create a variable called instructions and set it as an empty list.
+3. Open the main.py file and remove the code currently there.
+Create a variable called instructions and set it as an empty list.
 Fill the list with the program with each instruction seperated by a comma.
 Then call the run_and_return function.
 It should look like:

 ```python
 from cpu import run_and_return